 How do I know this?

-Because over the last few months I’ve finally cracked the code to building exercise into my day – even on days when I’ve no time …
+Because over the last couple of years I’ve finally cracked the code to building exercise into my day – even on days when I feel like I have no time.

 How to build exercise into daily life…